 Let’s go ahead and get it out of the way: There is no silicone strap on that I know of which has foreskin that actually slides and moves.
+Update: I found one!
+It’s not as great as I want it to be, but it is something!
+Review here: Uncut with Movable Foreskin, the King Cock from Cal Exotics.
 None of these do that.
 Yep, I know.
 But since strap-on manufacturing is changing practically monthly, perhaps that’s something we can expect in the near future!

 I’ve heard some sex toy aficionados posit that actually, pretty much all realistic-looking dildos are uncut and have foreskin — there’s so often a little wrinkle of skin beneath the head, and they said that was the foreskin, pulled back.
 Hmm.
 Not sure I buy it.